Registration of students for the 2018 CAPIC online match will open on October 2, 2017.

 Internship programs choose whether to use multiple tracks.
 Multiple tracks are used when internship programs need to rank students separately within a program.
 Examples include: Half-time vs Full-Time internships; Distinct substantive programs (e.g. Adult Outpatient, Elder Care, Child & Youth, Equine); Unique needs (e.g. Spanish vs. English vs. Cantonese); and others.

 Besides the Brief Agency Profiles (BAP’s), students should also review a program’s full/extended agency profile (EAP).
 In particular, students should check Question 7a & 7b on page 1, asking whether the program restricts which CAPIC Doctoral Academic Program students it accepts for internships and which ones are acceptable.
 Just as Doctoral Academic Programs may set limits, Internship Programs may, as well.

 Again, internship programs are currently updating their info for the upcoming match process, and their profiles may not be fully accurate until mid-November.

-There are over two months between the opening of the CAPIC student registration process (September 15) and the enabling of the student application creation process (November 30).
+There are nearly two months between the opening of the CAPIC student registration process (October 2) and the enabling of the student application creation process (November 30).
 There is then another two months until the enabling of student submissions to individual internship programs/tracks (February 5th).
 This schedule is later than in previous years because for this year, CAPIC is holding only one online match round, which will occur after the second APPIC Match results.
 Eligible students may participate in both APPIC matches and then (if unmatched) in the CAPIC match.

 Visit other match pages for info on those phases of the CAPIC match process.
 They are listed in chronological order under Online Match on the navigation bar above.